Pallene (daughter of Sithon)

 In Greek mythology, Pallene (/pəˈliːniː/, pə-LEE-nee; Παλλήνη /el/) is a Macedonian or Thracian princess, the daughter of King Sithon who ruled over Odomantice, an ancient region right where Macedonia meets Thrace.
 Pallene saw many of her potential suitors die at the hands of her father, who decreed that only whoever beat him in fight would wed Pallene and rule the kingdom, until one day the life of the suitor she was in love with was at stake, forcing her to take the situation in her own hands.
 In other stories, she consorts with Dionysus, the god of festivity and wine.

 The westernmost of the three Macedonian peninsulas (now known as Kassandra) and an ancient city were named in antiquity Pallene after her.
-Her homeland has also been identified with the Thracian peninsula.
+Her homeland has also been identified with the Thracian peninsula, now called Gallipoli.

 Etymology

 In the Macedonian Greek dialect, the name was also spelled with an initial beta instead of pi, Ballene (Βαλλήνη).